bairblog/bairblog.github.io/_posts/2023-07-10-stepwise-ssl.md

 <hr>

 *This post is based on the paper [“On the Stepwise Nature of Self-Supervised Learning"](https://arxiv.org/abs/2110.03922), which is joint work with Maksis Knutins, Liu Ziyin, Daniel Geisz, and Joshua Albrecht.
+This work was conducted with <a href="https://generallyintelligent.com/">Generally Intelligent</a> where Jamie Simon is a Research Fellow.
 This blogpost is cross-posted [here](https://generallyintelligent.com/research/ssl_stepwise/).
 We'd be delighted to field your questions or comments.*